wmo-im/wis2-subscription-manager/README.md

 ## Getting Started

 ### 1. Download
-In the <a href="https://github.com/wmo-im/wis2-subscription-manager/releases">releases section</a>, expand the 'Assets' drop-down and download the zip file for your operating system.
+In the <a href="https://github.com/wmo-im/wis2-subscription-manager/releases">releases section</a>, expand the 'Assets' drop-down and download the ZIP file for your operating system.

 ### 2. Install
 Extract this folder and double click on the install file.
 This should open the application and you're ready to go.